 A. TW Saddlery saddles are made in one of our two factories in Texas.

 Q. What is the Patented 3-D Fitting System and Fitting Kit?

-A. The Specialized Saddles 3D Adjustable Saddle Fitting System (click here to learn more) is the only system in the world that actually lets you adjust all three dimensions of saddle fit to match perfectly all three dimensions of a horses’ back; the width, dip and angle.
+A. The Specialized Saddles 3D Adjustable Saddle Fitting System (click here to learn more) is the only system in the world that actually lets you adjust all three dimensions of saddle fit to match perfectly all three dimensions of a horses’ back; width, arch (dip of the back) and angle.
 The Fitting Kit is designed to help you through hard to fit problems with your horse by our master fitter/company owner, David Kaden.
 (David also uses Photo Fit – click here to learn more).
 It is also a tool to help you decide before you purchase a saddle if you need our standard tree or wide tree.
 Just add the Fitting Kit to your Specialized Saddle order and it will be shipped out to you so when we ship your saddle, it has been pre-fit to your supplied dimensions.